slr-prj/slr-registry/README.md

 The format of the file is one URL per line.
 Lines beginning with a hash character are comments.
 They are useful to remind the nature of the link.

-The `bash` script `cloneall.sh` uses the content of `sources.list` to clone all the repository within a target directory.
+The `bash` script `cloneall.sh` uses the content of `sources.list` to clone all the repositories within a target directory.
+To clone all the repositories run

+    ,/cloneall.sh <path>

+where `path` is the directory that will contain all the repositories.
+The destination path must be outside the current repository.